- The centre of Rome doesn’t lend itself to cycling: there are steep hills, treacherous cobbled roads and the traffic is terrible.

 - Drive on the right, overtake on the left.

-- It’s obligatory to wear seat belts, to drive with your headlights on outside built-up areas, and to carry a warning triangle and fluorescent waistcoat in case of breakdown.
+- It’s obligatory to wear seat belts, to drive with your headlights on outside built-up areas, and to carry a warning triangle and fluorescent vest in case of breakdown.

 - Wearing a helmet is compulsory on all two-wheeled vehicles.

 - The blood alcohol limit is 0.05%; for drivers under 21 and those who have had their licence for less than three years, it's zero.